| Eowyn awoke to feel Legolas' lips

 The elf at the door was taken aback.
 He has never seen Legolas

-her a little of Lord Elrond.
+and reminded her a little of Lord Elrond.

-This morning one of the serving ellith found the Mistress of the
+I believe you should hear.
+This morning one of the serving ellith

-and, unseen by the Counsellor, Eowyn took Legolas' hand, supportively.
+The news was clearly bad and, unseen by the Counsellor, Eowyn

-He gently squeezed her fingers in response.
+took Legolas' hand, supportively; he squeezed her fingers in response.

-"And, my lord Fingolfin?"
-Legolas prompted.
+"And, my lord Fingolfin?" he prompted.

 Haldir, formerly March Warden of Lorien, now March Warden of